Existential risk from artificial intelligence: Skepticism

-Meta chief AI scientist Yann LeCun says that AI can be made safe via continuous and iterative refinement, similar to what happened in the past with cars or rockets, and that AI will have no desire to take control.
+Meta chief AI scientist Yann LeCun says that AI can be made safe via continuous and iterative refinement, as happened with cars and rockets, and that AI will have no desire to take control.

 Several skeptics emphasize the potential near-term benefits of AI.
 Meta CEO Mark Zuckerberg believes AI will "unlock a huge amount of positive things", such as curing disease and increasing the safety of autonomous cars.

+Nvidia holds an 85% market share in the AI accelerators that drive the industry.
+Its CEO, Jensen Huang, has been dismissive of "doomsday narratives", saying in September 2026 "there is 0% chance [that 2030 is] going to be the end of the world", referencing the end of the decade scenario described days earlier by Jacob Coxon.
+Huang said that Nvidia's success hinges on the AI industry's ability to deploy its products safely.
+He suggested that the industry CEOs calling for a development slowdown were seeking to limit their liability in the event of mishaps, but said they sought less rather than more regulation.

+Oren Etzioni, founding CEO of the Allen Institute for Artificial Intelligence, said in September 2026 that "we are very far away" from AI going rogue, adding, "If I had to worry about either an AI escaping the lab and killing millions of people and a virus escaping and killing millions, it is no contest.
+The worry is the virus."

 Public surveys

-An April 2023 YouGov poll of US adults found 46% of respondents were "somewhat concerned" or "very concerned" about "the possibility that AI will cause the end of the human race on Earth", compared with 40% who were "not very concerned" or "not at all concerned."
+An April 2023 YouGov poll of US adults found 46% of respondents were "somewhat concerned" or "very concerned" about "the possibility that AI will cause the end of the human race on Earth", compared with 40% who were "not very concerned" or "not at all concerned".

-According to an August 2023 survey by the Pew Research Centers, 52% of Americans felt more concerned than excited about new AI developments; nearly a third felt as equally concerned and excited.
-More Americans saw that AI would have a more helpful than hurtful impact on several areas, from healthcare and vehicle safety to product search and customer service.
-The main exception is privacy: 53% of Americans believe AI will lead to higher exposure of their personal information.
+According to an August 2023 Pew Research Center survey, 52% of Americans felt more concerned than excited about new AI developments; nearly a third felt as equally concerned and excited.
+More Americans felt that AI would have a more helpful than hurtful effect in several areas, from healthcare and vehicle safety to product search and customer service.
+The main exception was privacy: 53% of Americans believed AI would lead to higher exposure of their personal information.

+A May 2023 Reuters/Ipsos poll found that 61% of American adults feared AI could pose a threat to civilization.
+A September 2026 Politico poll found the percentage had increased to 63%.